ahomayouni/XChange/README.md

 ## IceBox (Required within the Bolen Docs):
 * Header (with top able to show/hide certain links whether someone is logged in)
 * Footer

+## Deployment
+*Make sure you have the heroku CLI installed in your computer ** (For mac users and assuming you have the all amazing `homebrew` installed)
+1. >brew install heroku/brew/heroku

+* If you have made new migrations, remember to also run db:migrate on HEROKU

+1. >heroku run rails db:migrate